 - Medicare plan F pays for those excess charges that occur when providers charge more than Medicare allows.

-Which Beneficiaries Choose Medicare Supplement Plan F?
+Which Beneficiaries Choose Medicare Supplement Plan F for 2018?

 People who would just prefer to pay a premium and let the Medicare supplement plan F company worry about everything else are usually quite satisfied with their decision.
 In particular: